ankit485803/ChatCoder-s-Haven_IITP/README.md

 ### Frontend Development:

 - **Aditya Kumar:**
-  - Responsible for creating the Home page
+  - Responsible (Architect) for creating the Home and Login page
   - In the bustling corridors of our coding haven, Aditya dons the mantle of the Home page creator using HTML, CSS, JavaScript
   - Spearheaded the creation of the project's Home page, ensuring a "user-friendly and welcoming first impression"
   - Owned the design of the Home page, ensuring it effectively communicated ChatCoder's Haven's functionalities
+  - Seamless Authentication: While Aditya designed the interface, authentication responsibilities are managed by Ashish Kumar.

 - **Anupama Jagriti:**
-  - In charge of the "About Us" page
+  - In charge of the "About Us" page and Challenge - Section
   - Skillfully wove the narrative for the 'About Us' page using HTML and CSS
   - Mission Statements: Jagriti distills purpose into sentences.
 "We code, we dream, we iterate."
+  - Interactive Quizzes: In addition to the 'About Us' page, she developed an engaging Challenge section that enhances our coding experience.

 - **Pranchal Gupta:**
-  - Handling the "Contact Us" page
+  - Managing the “Contact Us” page and Handling User’s Feedback
   - Architected user engagement through the 'Contact Us' page, utilizing HTML, CSS, and JavaScript to establish a clear and functional communication channel
   - "Pranchal built the bridge between users and the team by crafting a user-friendly 'Contact Us' through this page" and form fields bridge continents, inviting messages from distant lands.
+  - Feedback Management: Manages user feedback, facilitating meaningful interactions between users and the team.

 ### Backend & Databases:

 - **Ankit Kumar:**
   - Plays crucial and pivotal roles, including:
     - Developing the web application, which serves as an online coding platform with multilingual features
+    - Successfully compile the programming languages; currently Python, Java, C++ and JavaScript (under testing)
     - Ensuring that the coding environment supports syntax highlighting tailored to each programming language
     - Implementing auto-closing brackets for tags and displaying line numbering on the left side of each line
     - Handling real-time CRUD operations (Create, Read, Update, Delete)
     - Contributing to Testing and Debugging part of code, ensuring a robust application, check and review code of each member before pull (PR) to GitHub
     - Integrating the chatbot into our application but created and developed by Ashish Kumar
     - Reviewing and correcting code errors with the support of all members
-    - Merging pull requests, reviewing code, and maintaining the GitHub repository.
+    - Lastly, Merging pull requests, reviewing code, and maintaining the GitHub repository.

 - **Ashish Kumar:**
-  - Visionary developer, spearheading his development skills to ChatCoder’s Haven project
+  -  Visionary Developer Spearheading Chatbot and Authentication
   - Pioneering user experience by developing a chatbot that will provide real-time coding assistance directly within the platform
-  - Streamlining user access by implementing a secure and convenient QR code sign-in feature for ChatCoder's Haven (Upcoming Feature)
+  - Secure Access: streamlining user access by implementing a secure and convenient QR code sign-in feature (Upcoming Feature)
+  - Authentication Management:  Alongside Aditya Kumar, who designed the Login page, Ashish handles authentication for the Login Page dashboard, including sign-in and sign-up functionalities using HTML, CSS, JavaScript, and Node.js
+  - Chatbot Development: Using custom data utilization to offer tailored coding help, enhancing the support experience for users.